Betta Fish Not Moving (11 Top Causes & Solutions)

 If your betta has died, it won’t take long before its skin and eyes turn completely white.
 If infection or disease is the cause of death, it’s best to remove them from a community tank as quickly as possible to prevent them from spreading to other fish.

-Is It Normal For Betta Fish Not To Move?
+Is It Normal For Betta Fish To Not Move?

 If there are no other signs of illness present, it’s always best to check water quality and parameters first, as poor water conditions are the most common reason for health issues or abnormal behaviors.